Joe Amato (dragster driver): Early life and education

-Amato began racing cars as a teenager, when he worked at his family's auto parts store.
+Amato was born in Exeter, Pennsylvania, on June 13, 1944.
+He began racing cars as a teenager, when he worked at his family's auto parts store.
 He dropped out of high school to help run the store when his father had serious heart problems; eventually, Amato built the business into Keystone Automotive, a large and successful automotive wholesaler and distributor.

 Racing career

 Between 1982 and 2000, Amato finished in the Top 10 every year and, in 1983, earned his first Top Fuel victory in Montreal in 1983.
 His final career victory came in Reading, Pennsylvania in 2000.

 Eye surgery forced him to retire from competitive driving at the end of the 2000 season.
 He then participated as a team owner until selling the business and retiring permanently in 2005.

 Darrell Russell drove Joe Amato's dragster from the 2001 NHRA Winter Nationals until he was killed in an accident at the 2004 Sears Craftsman Nationals at Gateway International Raceway in St. Louis.
 Morgan Lucas drove the car the remainder of 2004 and 2005, prior to Amato retiring.

 On the National Hot Rod Association Top 50 Drivers, 1951–2000, Joe Amato was ranked No. 9.